SumoLogic/sumologic-documentation/docs/send-data/opentelemetry/configuration.md

 The credentials are stored on local filesystem (by default in `$HOME/.sumologic-otel-collector`) to be reused when collector gets restarted.
-However, systemd services are often run as users without a home directory, so keep in mind that to store credentials either the user needs a home directory or the store location should be explicitely changed.
+However, systemd services are often run as users without a home directory, so keep in mind that to store credentials either the user needs a home directory or the store location should be explicitly changed.

 More information about this feature can be found in the [extension's documentation][sumologicextension_store_credentials].